Tuesday, September 5, 2023

 The Union soldiers were led by two officers, and when they arrived at the stable, they asked for "Lot."
 After Lot made his presence known, they asked him where the horses were, and he told them that they were in their stalls in the stable.
 Lot recognized the officers as men he had met a month earlier.
 They had come to Spartanburg disguised as Confederate troops from Tennessee and asked him about the stable and other matters.
 Evidently, they had been scouting out future sources of supply for the Union army.

 The officers were friendly with Lot and acknowledged that they had met him a month earlier in disguise.
 The officers had brought their troops there to requisition supplies.
-The cavalry unit's horses were "badly used up," and they needed fresh horses as replacement.
+The cavalry unit's horses were "badly used up," and they needed fresh horses as replacements.

 The Union men proceeded to take their horses from stable.
 Lot sent word to his enslaver, Milo, and asked what should be done.
 Milo responded by saying that, "he could not help it."
 While the men were taking the horses, Hugh Holt, a white man who was employed by Milo, showed up, but he did nothing but watch the proceedings.